Mohammad Beheshti: Anthropology

 Beheshti, opposed to modernism, believed that there is a strict relationship between individual and collective aspects of human being.
 According to him, although the history of humans shows that they are always tend to falsehood (or Batil), the Quran says there is a strong link between humanity and truth.
 Beheshti also emphasized on the theory of Fitarat (innateness or primary nature) in anthropology.
 Beheshti also believed the human soul had to be considered in the whole rather than in part.
 According to the theory of primary nature, one of the characters of human soul is volition and choosing.
 At the same time humans undertake responsibility for their actions.
 Humans have two important qualities: freedom of choice and responsibility.
 In other words, Beheshti believes Islam has a realist slant in respect to humans as it considers humans as a mix of freedom of choice and responsibility.
 Whilst humans are given choice, faith has an important role in this way and could help humans in making decision.

+Political positions

+Beheshti supported a state which protects its citizens.
+He combined conservatism with his own Brand of "Islamic Marxism".
+However, he is also considered a progressive cleric, distinguishing himself from right-wing conservatives.